JetAudio: Music visualization

-Like many other media player applications, JetAudio offers the option of displaying an animated visualization synchronized with the music: MilkDrop, PixelTrip, Space and Synesthesia.
+Like many other media player applications, JetAudio offers the option of displaying an animated visualization synchronized with music: MilkDrop, PixelTrip, Space and Synesthesia.
 Additional visualization plugins can be downloaded from external providers.

 Lyric support

 JetAudio has the ability to display both synchronized and unsynchronized lyrics to the music.
 Lyrics are displayed in the dedicated Lyrics Viewer window, along with the album art of the file and optionally a spectrum visualization.

 Plugins

 JetAudio supports most Winamp plug-ins.

 Other features

+JetAudio also offers the following additional features: